ecalder6/azure-gaming/README.md

 You can log into your VM using Remote Desktop Connection.

-    1. Go to Virtual machines in [Azure Portal](https://portal.azure.com/) and click on CloudGaming
+    1. Go to Virtual machines in [Azure Portal](https://portal.azure.com/) and click on the VM name
     2. Click on Connect and then Download RDP File (leave everything as default)
     3. Open your RDP file.
 Click on "Don't ask me again" and Connect for RDP popup.
     4. Enter the username and password you provided.
 Click on more choices -> "Use a different account" if you can't modify the username.